machinelv/QGEMM/README.md

-This repository implements a mix precision GEMM kernel in 8 bits and 16 bits bitwidth precision.
+This repository implements a normal GEMM kernel and a mix precision GEMM kernel in 8 bits and 16 bits bitwidth precision.
 The input matrix will be quantized to 8 bits or 16 bits, and the output matrix will be a higher precision such as 16 bits or 32 bits.

-Different from the $C=A\times B$, we implement the following formula:
+The normal gemm kernel is $$C = A \times B$$.

+The mix precision GEMM kernel is different from the normal gemm kernel.
+Its formular is:
 $$C = A\circ Q_A \times B\circ Q_B$$
 , where $Q_A$ and $Q_B$ are quantization coefficients.